Oklahoma family fights for refund after bride-to-be dies months before wedding

 In the nearly three months that have passed, no resolution has been reached.

-Before long, a slew of bad reviews were left against the venue online.
+Before long, a slew of bad reviews was left against the venue online.
 The Palace responded to most of these with a uniform statement that reads:

 “The management of The Palace Event Center would like to offer our sincere condolences to Michaela’s family during this difficult time.
 We can’t imagine the sadness they are experiencing from this loss.
 The request for a refund has not been denied: our attorney has advised us that the refund must be paid to her legal heir, so we have asked for information regarding Michaela’s estate.
 We look forward to working with the family to resolve this.”